Mattermost offers advanced security and authentication options for integrating with corporate directories. This guide outlines the options available.

 When deploying Mattermost to a DMZ location outside the security of a private network, additional authentication options include:

-Generic OAuth and OpenID are not currently supported.
+Generic OAuth is not currently supported.